 - Insufficient refrigerant

 Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not blocked by furniture or curtains.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a pricey repair.
 When your AC ices over it can lead to a compressor replacement.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Actually, many homeowners are forced to decide between installing a new system vs repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.